Type of work

 Our work is on applied policy and you will often see the contribution of your work in your day-to-day life.

 We work on a range of interesting policy challenges in different contexts across the world.
-The types of projects you might work (based on the current intake of Economists) include:
+The types of projects you might work on include:

 - Reviewing policy and technical challenges in helping shift to low-emission and electric vehicles in an emerging country, including designing a pilot project.